DanielHeath/has_unpublished_password/README.md

 The checks are performed using a pre-built bloom filter.

+### Why not the full list?
+There's a tradeoff to be made between the false positive rate, the number of passwords checked, and the amount of disk/network bandwidth used.

+The full list is ~11gb compressed, and the smallest bloom filter that'll get an acceptable false positive rate on the full list is ~1gb.
+This gem is 32mb.

 ## Status

 In use in production on a fairly large site (https://radiopaedia.org).